Religiously motivated hate speech/discrimination in Canada

 The conflict continues to develop:

-- Trinity Western has taken the fundamentalist Christian position that the Charter of Rights and Freedoms -- the Canadian Consitution -- guarantees that their law school has the religious freedom to require its students and staff to sign a community covenant that limits the latter's sexual behavior to those married couples composed of one woman and one man.
-This would exclude essentially all marriages within the Lesbian, Gay, Bisexual, Transgender and Transsexual (LGBT) community.
+- Trinity Western has taken the fundamentalist Christian position that the Charter of Rights and Freedoms -- the Canadian Constitution -- guarantees that their law school has the religious freedom to require its students and staff to sign a community covenant that limits the latter's sexual behavior to those married couples composed of one woman and one man.
+This would generally exclude all sexually active relationships and marriages within the Lesbian, Gay, Bisexual and Transgender (LGBT) community.
 It would also discriminate against opposite-sex students who wish to become sexually active.

 The university has approached all of the provincial law societies across Canada, seeking accreditation for its graduates: